emilymech/emilymech/content/project/mech_kandhadai_federmeier_2022/index.md

 ---
 title: 'The last course of coarse coding: Hemispheric similarities in associative and categorical semantic processing'
-summary: We argue that hemispheric differences, when they arise, are more likely due to differences in task demands than in how the hemispheres fundamentally represent semantic information.
+summary: 'We argue that hemispheric differences, when they arise, are more likely due to differences in task demands than in how the hemispheres fundamentally represent semantic information.'
 tags:
   - EEG
 date: '2022-04-01T00:00:00Z'